 Adding a vegan protein powder to your pantry can help you get more protein in your diet while cutting down on animal products.
 Plus, just one standard serving (one or two scoops, depending on the brand) of protein powder might just give you many of the nutrients you need for the day.

-That explains why the market for plant-based protein powders is expected to continue to grow in popularity, a January 2019 report in Grand View Research shows.
-And according to a DuPont Nutrition & Health report, more than 60 percent of people focused on eating more plants hope it's an initiative that's here to stay.
+That explains why the market for plant-based protein powders is expected to continue to grow in popularity, a March 2020 report in Grand View Research shows.

 If you're trying to adopt a more plant-forward diet, plant-based protein powders can offer delicious convenience — so long as you choose the right one.
 Below, we share dietitians' top tips for choosing a vegan protein powder and the brands they love.

 1. Best Overall: Vega Plant-Based Essentials Shake